 His debut comedy album, Grower, was recorded at the Underground and released earlier this year by Uproar Records, and this weekend he’ll entertain the masses with a whole new batch of personal, observational jokes.

 Scott Losse is a stand-up comedian from Seattle, Washington who headlines at Comedy Underground.
 He has two chihuahuas and is currently thinking about getting a third.
-Scott has performed at Portland’s Bridgetown Comedy Festival, SF Sketchfest, Sketchfest Seattle, Bumbershoot: Seattle’s Music & Arts Festival, Treefort Music Fest and lots of other places that aren’t festivals.
-Comedy Clubs.
-Colleges.
-Bars.
-Elks Lodges.
+Scott has performed at Portland’s Bridgetown Comedy Festival, SF Sketchfest, Sketchfest Seattle, Bumbershoot: Seattle’s Music & Arts Festival and the Treefort Music Festival.
+Scott has performed at lots of other places that aren’t festivals.
+This includes comedy clubs, colleges a few bars and Elks Lodges.

 Scott is very funny.
 He recorded a comedy album here.
 You have never heard of him.